sinclab/sinclab.github.io/apply/index.md

 {% include section.html %}

-# {% include icon.html icon="fa-solid fa-laptop" %}Volunteer Opportunities
+# {% include icon.html icon="fa-solid fa-laptop" %}Undergraduate Opportunities

 We are also accepting applications for volunteer <strong>undergraduate research assistants</strong>.
 We are specifically looking for <strong>undergraduates in their first or second year</strong> who are based at an institution in New York City and have a <strong>strong background in math and/or computer science</strong> and interest in using computational tools to understand how we interact with others.